sanand0/til/llms.md

   - What this means is:
     - **Admin automation**: Administrative tasks vanish into background AI.
 Booking meetings, managing finances, or even planning family activities will require less thought.
     - **Hyper-personalization**: Individuals get tailor-made everything—from medical advice to product recommendations to daily schedules.
 Systems learn your quirks.
-    - **AI co-brains**: AI co-worker “assistants” support you at any moment.
+    - **AI co-brains**: AI co-worker “assistants support you at any moment.
 Productivity soars in knowledge work.
-“I’ll have my AI follow up” becomes a normal response.
+“I’ll have my AI follow up becomes a normal response.
-    - **Humanity valued more**: As AI handles rote tasks, humans move up the value chain, focusing on creativity, empathy, or the “last-mile” decisions.
+    - **Humanity valued more**: As AI handles rote tasks, humans move up the value chain, focusing on creativity, empathy, or the “last-mile decisions.
     - **New business models**:
       - AI experts as a service
       - Embedded AI Solutions